Eucalyptus scopulorum: Taxonomy and naming

 Eucalyptus scopulorum was first formally described in 1997 by Ken Hill in the journal Telopea from specimens he collected in the Gibraltar Range State Forest in 1996.
 The specific epithet (scopulorum) is from the Latin word scopulus meaning "a cliff", referring to the usual habitat of this species.

 Distribution and habitat

 This eucalypt grows in rocky crevices on steep cliffs and is only known in a few places on the Gibraltar Range.

+Conservation status

+As of March 2025, Eucalyptus scopulorum has been listed as "critically endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.